tomasulo/appointment-service/README.md

 # appointment-service

-A service to schedule appointments with avi medical practices.
+A service to schedule doctor's appointments.

 ## Development